qubvel-org/segmentation_models.pytorch/docs/quickstart.rst

     )

 - see table with available model architectures
-- see table with avaliable encoders and its corresponding weights
+- see table with available encoders and its corresponding weights

 **2. Configure data preprocessing**